ncbinh98/nestjs-boilerplate/README.md

 # Nestjs Boilerplate

+This boilerplate provides a robust foundation for building scalable and feature-rich NestJS applications with the following functionalities:

 ## **Core Features:**

 - **Authentication & Authorization:** Secure your API endpoints using industry-standard JSON Web Tokens (JWT) for authentication and Context-Aware Security Level (CASL) for authorization.